Abaidullah Khan: Early life

 In 1993–1994, Rear-Admiral A.U.
-Khan was promoted as a fleet commander, Commander Pakistan Fleet, where he was instrumental in providing the strong advocacy for acquiring the whole squadron of the Type-21 frigates from the Royal Navy, attending the ceremony with British Vice Admiral Roy Newman, the Flag Officer Plymouth, who handed over the Ambuscade that was designated as Tariq as the lead ship.
+Khan was promoted to Fleet Commander Commander, Pakistan Fleet, where he was instrumental in providing the strong advocacy for acquiring the whole squadron of the Type-21 frigates from the Royal Navy, attending the ceremony with British Vice Admiral Roy Newman, the Flag Officer Plymouth, who handed over the Ambuscade that was designated as Tariq as the lead ship.
 In 1994, R-Adm.
 Khan took over the command of the Submarine Command and was posted as the DCNS (Operations) at the Navy NHQ.

 In 1994, Adm.
 Saeed Mohammad Khan selected R-Adm.
 Khan as the head of the second team that visited France while the first team under R-Adm.
 Javed Iftikhar visited United Kingdom to acquire the imported submarines.
 It was reported in media that R-Adm A.U.
 Khan provided his strong lobbying and advocacy for acquiring the AIP technology from France through the technology transfer rather than acquiring the Upholder from the United Kingdom.
 R-Adm.
 Khan who was trained in French submarine had played a pivotal role in convincing the government of acquiring the AIP technology from France on a long-term strategic view, and this extremely controversial contract was eventually signed in 1994 with France despite Adm.
 Saeed Mohammad Khan's urgings.

-In 1995, Vice-Admiral Khan was elevated as Vice Chief of Naval Staff, and was taken as secondment by the Benazir administration as a chairman of the National Shipping Corporation (PNSC) in 1996, which he served through service extension until 2000 when he retired from his 42 year long military service.
+In 1995, Vice-Admiral Khan was elevated as Vice Chief of Naval Staff, and was taken as secondment by Benazir Bhutto's administration as chairman of the Pakistan National Shipping Corporation (PNSC) in 1996, which he served through service extension until 2000 when he retired from his 42 year long military service.